benfred/py-spy/README.md

 py-spy is heavily inspired by [Julia Evans](https://github.com/jvns/) excellent work on [rbspy](http://github.com/rbspy/rbspy).
-In particular, the code to generate the flamegraphs is taken directly from rbspy, and this project uses the ([read-process-memory](https://github.com/luser/read-process-memory) and [proc-maps](https://github.com/benfred/proc-maps)) crates that were spun off from rbspy.
+In particular, the code to generate the flamegraphs is taken directly from rbspy, and this project uses the [read-process-memory](https://github.com/luser/read-process-memory) and [proc-maps](https://github.com/benfred/proc-maps) crates that were spun off from rbspy.

 ## License

-Py-spy is released under the GNU General Public License v3.0, see  [LICENSE](https://github.com/benfred/py-spy/blob/master/LICENSE) file for the full text.
+Py-spy is released under the GNU General Public License v3.0, see the LICENSE](https://github.com/benfred/py-spy/blob/master/LICENSE) file for the full text.